Quebec - Data Protection Overview

 Under the Quebec Private Sector Act, an individual may require an organisation to:

-- cease disseminating personal information about him or her;
+- cease disseminating personal information about them;

 - de-index any hyperlink that provides access to that information, if the dissemination contravenes the law or a court order; and